undu/hexo_blog/source/_posts/My-marvelous-adventures-with-Docker-Part-II.md

 docker create --name ArchonWeb --hostname ArchonWeb -p 8080:80 -i YOUR_USERNAME/archonweb:v2
 ```

-If we start our new ArchonWeb contaiter it will work in the same way than the previous one.
+If we start our new ArchonWeb contaiter it will work in the same way as before.

 As we did before we can commit the image: